Meteoric iron: Asia

+Modern Day

 Even after the invention of smelting, meteoric iron was sometimes used where this technology was not available or metal was scarce.
 A piece of the Cranbourne meteorite was made into a horseshoe around 1854.

-Today meteoritic iron is used in niche jewellery and knife production, but most of it is used for research, educational or collecting purposes.
+Today meteoric iron is used in niche jewellery and knife production, but most of it is used for research, educational or collecting purposes.

 Atmospheric phenomena

 Meteoric iron also has an effect on the Earth's atmosphere.
 When meteorites descend through the atmosphere, outer parts are ablated.
 Meteoric ablation is the source of many elements in the upper atmosphere.
 When meteoric iron is ablated, it forms a free iron atom that can react with ozone (O_{3}) to form FeO.
 This FeO may be the source of the orange spectrographic bands in the spectrum of the upper atmosphere.